gracicot/gracicot.github.io/_posts/2017-09-13-concept-model-part1.md

 Okay, now we're getting somewhere: We can use the push function by sending a library task by value!

 However, our own task cannot be sent by value yet, we must send the pointer to it.
 So **let's treat our own code as library code**.
 All of our task class won't extend the abstract class anymore, just like the library code, and we will create an adapter for each of our classes.
-Also, we don't want any classes to extends `abstract_task`, so it will be a private member type:
+Also, we don't want any external classes to extends `abstract_task`, so it will be a private member type:
 ```c++
 struct task {
     task(some_library_task task) noexcept :